Table of contents

 What is the difference between a Web container and a Server container?

-Simply put, in a Webcontainer you collect data via tags that are sent directly to the user's browser.
+Simply put, in a web container you collect data via tags that are sent directly to the user's browser.
 On the other hand, with a server container, you send the data to a server first, then you decide which data goes to which platforms such as Google Analytics.

-Future Changes in Legislation
+Future Changes in Legislation.

 Why Will This Change?

 You understand the benefits and are eager to get started, but how do you do it?
-We understand better than anyone that Server Side Tracking seems very complex at first glance.
+We understand better than anyone that Server Side Tagging seems very complex at first glance.
 And it is.
 Our mission is to make SST accessible to every business.

 1. A Google Tag Manager web container

-2. Optional: a working datalayer (for web shops and online sales)
+2. Optional: a working data layer (for web shops and online sales)

 3. A Google Tag Manager server container